amustaque97/amustaque97.github.io/_posts/stop-losing-logs-when-app-crashes/2025-11-02-stop-losing-logs-when-app-crashes.md

 ---
-title: Kubernetes Sidecars: Stop Losing Logs When Your App Crashes
+title: Kubernetes Sidecars Stop Losing Logs When Your App Crashes
 date: 2025-11-02
 tags: [infra, debugging, kubernetes, pipelines, ]
 description: how we fixed our logging nightmare with Kubernetes sidecars.